 A start up that has discovered a low cost way to convert biomass like garbage into sugars that are then used as fuel, Renmatix is using

 Supercritical water, or high pressure and high temperature water for this conversion to take place.
 This innovative waste

-recently received a considerable leg up from BASF, the world's leading chemical company, to the tune of a $30 million dollar investment (by jacob).
+recently received a considerable leg up from BASF, the world's leading chemical company, to the tune of a $30 million dollar investment.
 Their

 main source materials that are broken down into the fuel sugars are "urban waste streams" like wood, foodstraps, construction and demolition